MANUNKIND: Determinants and Dynamics of Collaborative Exploitation

 Methodology

-In doing so, I develop, test, and disseminate a versatile game-theoretic framework and corresponding new paradigms for behavioral experiments to advance the multidisciplinary study of collaborative exploitation.
+In doing so, I will develop, test, and disseminate a versatile game-theoretic framework and corresponding new paradigms for behavioral experiments to advance the multidisciplinary study of collaborative exploitation.

 Being the first to apply rigorous formal modeling and transparent preregistered tests of theory-grounded hypotheses against experimental and archive data to understand collaborative exploitation, this proposal advances into uncharted territory.